dat320-2014/lab1/ANSWERS.md

 	.section	.note.GNU-stack,"",@progbits

 ```
 *
+In the first snippet MOVSD (Move Scalar Double-Precision Floating-Point Value) ia used.
+In the second, MOVSS (Move Scalar Single-Precision Floating-Point Value) is used.
+*
 1. How does `make` know if a file must be recompiled?
   - **Answer:** *YOUR ANSWER HERE*